publiccodenet/about/activities/member-relations/index.md

 ## 2. Member onboarding

-During member onboarding we help new members learn our processes, and support their public code projects.
+During member onboarding we help new members get accustomed to our processes, and support their public code projects.

 In this phase, we aim to: